keystonejs/keystone/docs/pages/docs/fields/relationship.md

   - `displayMode` (default: `'select'`): Controls the mode used to display the field in the item view.
 The mode `'select'` displays related items in a select component, while `'cards'` displays the related items in a card layout.
 Each display mode supports further configuration.
 - `ui.displayMode === 'select'` options:
   - `labelField`: The field path from the related list to use for item labels in the select.
 Defaults to the `labelField` configured on the related list.
+{% if $nextRelease %}
+  - `searchFields`: The fields used by the UI to search for this item, in context of this relationship field.
+Defaults to `searchFields` configured on the related list.
+{% /if %}
 - `ui.displayMode === 'cards'` options:
   - `cardFields`: A list of field paths from the related list to render in the card component.
 Defaults to `'id'` and the `labelField` configured on the related list.
   - `linkToItem` (default `false`): If `true`, the default card component will render as a link to navigate to the related item.